-Ultimately, of course, you'd like to sample correctly from your original posterior, which effectively has T = 1.
-You could do this in a stepwise procedure: do a search with a large T, tighten the limits on your parameters as a result, do a search with a smaller T, tighten the limits further, and so on, until you eventually have a constrained enough parameter space that the T = 1 search is efficient.
+Ultimately, of course, you'd like to sample correctly from your original posterior, which effectively has T=1.
+You could do this in a stepwise procedure: do a search with a large T, tighten the limits on your parameters as a result, do a search with a smaller T, tighten the limits further, and so on, until you eventually have a constrained enough parameter space that the T=1 search is efficient.
 This can work well in many cases.
-But a more popular choice is parallel tempering, which we will now describe.
+But a more popular choice is parallel tempering, which we describe in the technical details section at the end.